tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 **Heavy Crossbow**.
 Ranged Weapon Attack: +3 to hit, range 100/400 ft., one target.
 Hit: 6 (1d10 + 1) piercing damage.

 #### Description
-Hobgoblin Bladebearers are the solitary, legendary warriors of the hobgoblin species, spending hours in solitary training and meditation around nothing but combat and the mastery of the form.
+Hobgoblin Bladebearers are the solitary, legendary warriors of the hobgoblin species, spending hours in intense training and meditation around nothing but combat and the mastery of the form.
 When pressed, they can use crossbows for ranged combat, but would much prefer to engage with their blades--and most of all against what appears to be the most skilled of the opponents facing them.

+> Bladebearers are often powerful warriors in their own right, and many have adventured solo or undertaken other activities to increase their personal martial skill; any such additional levels of Fighter would add on to this template.
+Many choose to specialize; the most popular specialization classes being [Weapon Master](/Classes/Fighter/WeaponMaster.md) and [Duelist](/Classes/Fighter/Duelist.md), but many also explore the mysteries of the [Psi Knight](/Classes/Fighter/PsiKnight.md), and a rare few have taken up the cause of the [Samurai](/Classes/Fighter/Samurai.md), particularly in the East.

 Among the [Tragedian United Hordes](/Nations/Tragekia.md), Bladebearers are known to participate and be members of the various [Dueling Colleges](/Organizations/DuelingColleges.md) there.
 Some will occasionally wander into [Liria](/Nations/Liria.md) in similar pursuit, though often meet with high amounts of distrust and unease, particularly if (when) they win.